You might get asked the question, why exactly are you writing the GMAT?

 Business schools use the GMAT as one of the criteria to assess a candidate.
 Putting yourself at an advantage will be a good GMAT score.
 Evaluators use the score as an indicator to judge how capable a student is of handling certain scenarios.
 Scenarios that are tough to combat require that you think on your feet- A CORE test on the examination.

 The GMAT score psychology affects the way a person conducts himself or herself.
-The entire gamut of the examination and the learning process are both hectic and designed to be rigorous.
+The entire gamut of the examination and the learning process is both hectic and designed to be rigorous.
 If the process of studying is conducted in a manner that is accurate and as per schedule, a student will definitely improve different facets of his or her personality.
 We are sure you want to take the GMAT after reading this section- there is no disadvantage.
 The positive aspects of the GMAT are massive compared to the negative.

 From whatever is written above, we are sure that you are clear about the importance of MBA applications.
 Remember that the GMAT score is not the only thing in your application, and a lot of other factors come into the admissions picture- interviews, essays, transcripts, degrees, communication skills and more.
 Although the GMAT is one of the heavyweights in your application process, do not consider it as the only factor.